4 Vision

 Now, plot looks better with this two-step approach.
 Because the code generation is not deterministic in nature, you can always regenerate the code by removing the seed number.

-4.7 Vision LLMs as OCR Tools
+4.7 VLMs as OCR Tools

 First, convert the PDF (the PDF only contains one page) into PNG,